 - 1. Check that the VGA cable is connected properly, and the monitor is on. - 2.
-Set JPG1 to [1-2] and check if you follow the guidelines to install the memory module (see DIMM Module Population in chapter 2). - 3.
-Reseat the memory DIMM module.
+Make sure you followed the guidelines to install memory (see DIMM Module Population in chapter 2). - 3.
+Reseat the DIMM modules

 Note: If you are a system integrator, VAR or OEM, a POST diagnostics card is recommended.